microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/cloudpcsupportedregion.md

 |supportedSolution|[cloudPcManagementService](../resources/cloudpconpremisesconnection.md#cloudpcmanagementservice-values)|The supported service or solution for the region.
 The possible values are: `windows365`, `devBox`, `rpaBox`,`unknownFutureValue`.
 Read-only.|
 |regionGroup|[cloudpcRegionGroup](#cloudpcregiongroup-values)|The logic geographic group this region belongs to.
 Multiple regions could belong to one region group.
 Customer could select a regionGroup when provision a CloudPC,
 the CloudPC will be put under one of the regions under the group based on resource status. e.g. Europe region group contains North Europe and West Europe regions.
-Possible values are: 'default', 'australia', 'canada', 'usCentral', 'usEast", 'usWest', 'france', 'germany', 'europe', 'unitedKingdom', 'japan', 'asia', 'india', 'southAmerica', 'usGovernment' annd 'usGovrnmentDod'.
+Possible values are: 'default', 'australia', 'canada', 'usCentral', 'usEast", 'usWest', 'france', 'germany', 'europeUnion', 'unitedKingdom', 'japan', 'asia', 'india', 'southAmerica', 'usGovernment', 'usGovrnmentDod', 'norway', 'switzerland' and 'southKorea'.
 Read-only.|

 ### cloudPcSupportedRegionStatus values